noahgrant/resourcerer/docs/collection.md

 }
 ```

-Passing in a `model` option or a `comparator` option to an instance's constructor will override the statically defined properties on its constructor.
-Other `options` fields (from the executor function) are passed to the `url` as shown in the example above.
+Passing in a `Model` option or a `comparator` option to an instance's constructor will override the statically defined properties on its constructor.
+Other `options` fields (the ones passed from the executor function [options](https://github.com/noahgrant/resourcerer#options) property) are passed to the `url` as shown in the example above.

 ### add